craft-together/.github/profile/README.md

 Source code for custom plugins developed for Craft Together.

+Any issues with the craft together server please submit an issue on our repository [here](https://github.com/CraftTogether/CraftTogether/issues)

 ## 🔌 Discord Bots
 [CraftBot](https://github.com/CraftTogether/craftbot) - A support bot to aid in development of plugins for craft together